PolymeshAssociation/cryptography/private-identity-audit/wasm/README.md

-# WASM bindings for Confidential Identity Library
+# WASM bindings for Private Identity Audit Library (PIAL)

-This library provides WASM binding for confidential library.
+This library provides WASM binding for the PIAL library.

 For comprehensive build instructions, refer to the README.md file in the root of this repository.
 If you have all the necessary tools installed,